18 Bold Industrial Bathroom Tile Ideas That Redefine Urban Style

 Geometric Pattern Tiles in Muted Greys

-11. Vertical Stacked Subway Tile Layout
+11. The Vertical Stack Layout

 Industrial bathroom wall tiled with matte dark gray vertical stacked subway tiles above a concrete vanity with a black faucet.